kyrafetter/spyglass/README.md

 Additionally, users may choose to specify the optional options below:
  - `-b BACKGROUND`, `--background BACKGROUND`: Use custom frequencies for A, T, C, and G where BACKGROUND is a comma-delimited list of frequencies for A, T, C, and G respectively.
 By default, all bases have a background frequency of 0.25 (`-b 0.25,0.25,0.25,0.25`).
+ - `--version VERSION`: Print the version and quit.
  - `-o FILE`, `--output FILE`: Write output to this file.
 By default, output is written to stdout.

 <a name="formats"></a>